getodk/docs/contributing.rst

 The section label is a sluggified version of the section title.

 Section titles must be unique throughout the entire documentation set.
-Therefore, if you write a common title that might appear in more than one document (*Learn More* or *Get Started*, for example), you'll need to include additional words to make the label unique.
+Therefore, if you write a common title that might appear in more than one document (*Learn More* or *Getting Started*, for example), you'll need to include additional words to make the label unique.
 The best way to do this is to add a meaningful work from the document title.

 .. code-block:: rest